 Scissors & Thinners

 Depending on your dog breed and type of fur he has, you need to use the recommended scissor tools to best complement your dog’s physical appeal.
 Some scissors may work for some but be hazardous to your dog; that’s why it’s imperative you know how to use these different apparatuses.
-In fact, it’s best to have them all available to you for whenever you may need them as both scissors and thinners will be required.
+In fact, it’s best to have them all available to you whenever you may need them as both scissors and thinners will be required.

-Grooming scissors come in two distinct types: straight and curved.
+Grooming scissors come in two distinct types:

 While straight scissors are the most often used and will be the main choice for most jobs, avoid using any that surpass the 7 ½ inch mark as they should only be handled by top professionals who can work easily with them.
 Curved scissors, however, are optimum tools to get to those hard to reach places such as feet and back thighs as their natural shape seems to rim the lining of your dog’s muscular structure.
 These may be used by novices and professionals alike and will always come in handy to keep them near.

 A thinning shear, on the other hand, is similar to a scissor but its main focus is centered on fixing particular grooming mistakes you may have made with the normal scissors such as chunks and mats that are otherwise more difficult to cut through.
-While these shears are equipped with teeth to easily space out the hairs, a groomer is able to achieve a more controlled and natural looking trim in their sessions.
+While these shears are equipped with teeth to easily space out the hairs, a groomer is able to achieve a more controlled and natural-looking trim in their sessions.
 The shears require a constant open and close movement for it to work, just be careful when trimming too close to the skin.

 A sufficient and reliable de-shedding tool, or also commonly referred to as simply a dog hair remover, works more than just the simple task of brushing down your dog’s coat.
-These de-shedding tools are specifically designed to remove unwanted hair from your dog’s coat that has caused quite the nuisance for both you and your pet.
+These de-shedding tools are specifically designed to remove unwanted hair from your dog’s coat that has caused quite a nuisance for both you and your pet.
 These tools are built to brush off the excess hair.
 It’s a fact, some dogs just really need to be de-matted and their coats need to be lightened down a bit.
 Ordinary brushes just don’t get the job done.
 You can purchase some of these products that contain stainless steel teeth with a curve lining to get deeper into the coat.